-A Florida Civil Law Notary is a person who is a member in good standing of The Florida Bar, who has practiced law for at least 5 years, and who is appointed by the Florida Secretary of State as a Civil Law Notary.
+In order to become a Florida Civil Law Notary they must be a person who is a member in good standing of The Florida Bar, who has practiced law for at least 5 years, and who is appointed by the Florida Secretary of State as a Civil Law Notary.
 Civil Law Notaries are required to pass a State-administered exam.
 The Florida Civil Law Notary program is a program for Florida Attorneys who practice international law and who have a need to authenticate an act or attest to the validity of a document.
-This is especially beneficial for Attorney Boyer, who is also Board Certified as an Expert and Specialist in International Law by the Florida Bar.
+This is especially beneficial for Attorney Boyer, who is also Board Certified as an Expert and Specialist in International Law by the Florida Bar

 Civil Law Notary vs Regular Notary

 A Civil Law Notary has all of the powers of a common law notary, but they also have many additional powers and responsibilities.
 They are responsible for the entire content of the document, whereas a regular notary is simply responsible for attesting to the validity of the signature on the document.
 A Civil Law Notary must also be an attorney, which means they can provide legal advice.
-Although there are many Common Law Notaries in the State of Florida, there are very few Civil Law Notaries
+A civil law notary is only able to authentic acts and documents for jurisdictions who maintain diplomatic relations with the United States.
+Although there are many Common Law Notaries in the State of Florida, there are very few Civil Law Notaries.